18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * First, you want to log into GitHub.
 Go to [https://github.com/login](https://github.com/login) and sign in with your username and password.

 Now we can start working with the website.
-GitHub is a system that stores files and records every change made to them using a piece of software called [Git](http://git-scm.com/).
+GitHub is a system that stores files and records changes made to them using a piece of software called [Git](http://git-scm.com/), which allows multiple people to work on a program at the same time without getting in each others' way.
+If our program was a five paragraph essay, Git allows Corey to edit the introduction on one computer while Jesse edits the conclusion somewhere else.
+When both are done, they can move their edits into one copy while preserving the changes from each person.

+If you've ever used "Track Changes" in word processing (where edits are highlighted to be approved or rejected), Git is like that, but with many more features.
+In software development, Git and other **version control** tools are helpful when looking for the origin of a bug.
+Let's say that some code isn't working, but 15 people made edits to it in the last week and you aren't sure where the bug is.
+With Git, you can load an old version of a program, test for the issue, and then "jump forward" through people's edits until you find the first one that also has the problem.
+That tells you the specific edit to search for the mistake.

+GitHub is a website that shows information from Git.
+For example, [this link](https://github.com/18F/18f.gsa.gov/commit/2df683fe1ef04f89ee77672d85ec35a11fec96d3) shows an spelling edit to this post by  Melody.
+It also allows easy discussion about proposed changes, or for people who don't have edit access to write-up problems they see as "issues."
+[Here](https://github.com/18F/18f.gsa.gov/issues/542) is an issue thread that we made specifically for comments on this post!

 In this section you'll see the words "clone," "repository," and its shortened form, "repo."
-Every project on GitHub is called a "repository" or a "repo."
+Every project on GitHub is called a "repository" or a "repo;" you can see 18F's list of repos at [this link](https://github.com/18F).
 A repo contains the entire history of the project with pointers called "commits" represented by "SHAs" that indicate when and where every file was changed, and how exactly it changed.
 When you "clone" a repo, you download the entire project plus its history to your computer.
 Once you have a project cloned, you can make changes on your computer without affecting the project as it exists on GitHub.

 In this step we are going to _clone_ the 18f.gsa.gov project to your computer.